Kelley-Morse set theory does not prove the class Fodor principle: Second-order set theories

 Let us briefly review the principal second-order set theories we shall consider. \Godel-Bernays set theory \GB\ asserts $\ZF$ for the first-order part of the structure, plus extensionality for classes, the replacement axiom for class functions, and the class-comprehension axiom, which asserts that every first-order formula, allowing set and class parameters, defines a class.
 The theory $\GB+\AC$ includes the axiom of choice for sets, and the theory \GBC\ includes the global choice principle, which asserts that there is a well-order of the sets in type $\Ord$.
 The natural weakenings $\GB^-$ and $\GBC^-$ drop the power set axiom, asserting only $\ZF^-$ for the first-order part (when dropping the power set axiom, be sure to use the collection and separation schemes in $\ZF^-$, instead of just replacement, in light of \cite{GitmanHamkinsJohnstone2016:WhatIsTheTheoryZFC-Powerset?}).

 A hierarchy of theories grows above \GBC\ by strengthening the class comprehension axiom into the second-order language.
 The theory $\GBC+\Pi^1_n$-comprehension, for example, allows class comprehension for $\Pi^1_n$-expressible properties, with class parameters.
-Growing in power as $n$ increases, this hierarchy culminates ultimately in Kelley-Morse set theory \KM, which is \GBC\ together with the full second-order class comprehension axiom.
+Growing in power as $n$ increases, this hierarchy culminates ultimately in Kelley-Morse set theory \KM, which is \GBC\ together with the full second-order class comprehension scheme.

 Recent work has revealed a central role in the hierarchy for the principle of elementary transfinite recursion \ETR, which asserts that every first-order definable class recursion along a class well-order, including orders longer than $\Ord$, has a solution (see \cite{GitmanHamkins2016:OpenDeterminacyForClassGames, GitmanHamkinsHolySchlichtWilliams:The-exact-strength-of-the-class-forcing-theorem}).
 The principle is naturally stratified according to the length of the class well order.
-The principle $\ETRord$, for example, asserting solutions for class recursions of length $\Ord$, is equivalent to the assertion that every class forcing notion admits a forcing relation \cite{GitmanHamkinsHolySchlichtWilliams:The-exact-strength-of-the-class-forcing-theorem}; and the principle $\ETR_\omega$, for class recursions of length $\omega$, proves that every structure $\<V,\in,A>$, for any class $A$, admits a first-order truth predicate; the Tarskian recursive definition of truth is, after all, a recursion of length $\omega$ on formulas.
+The principle $\ETRord$, for example, asserting solutions for class recursions of length $\Ord$, is equivalent to the assertion that every class forcing notion admits a forcing relation \cite{GitmanHamkinsHolySchlichtWilliams:The-exact-strength-of-the-class-forcing-theorem}; and the principle $\ETR_\omega$, for class recursions of length $\omega$, is equivalent to the assertion that every structure $\<V,\in,A>$, for any class $A$, admits a first-order truth predicate; the Tarskian recursive definition of truth is, after all, a recursion of length $\omega$ on formulas\footnote{The converse direction was pointed out to the second author by Kentaro Fujimoto in a private communication.}.
 In this way, the restricted $\ETR$ principles span the region between $\GBC$ and $\GBC+\Pi^1_1$-comprehension, which proves $\ETR$.

-Figure \ref{Figure.Hierarchy-of-second-order-theories} shows the implication diagram for the hierarchy of second-order theories (except that there should be additional arrows, which we omitted for clarity, from $\KM+\text{bounded class Fodor}$ and $\KM+\less\Ord$-Fodor to the corresponding respective $\GBC$ theories at the bottom left).
-Many of the arrows in the diagram, but not all, are also strict consistency strength implications.
-For example, the \ETR\ principles rise in consistency strength.
-Yet, we've mentioned that $\KM+\CC$ is equiconsistent with \KM; it follows that all the various class Fodor principles are equiconsistent over \KM.
-We don't yet know whether the corresponding fact holds over \GBC, and in section \ref{Section.Questions}, we ask several questions about the strength of the class Fodor principles over \GBC, where we do not know the exact consistency strength.
-In terms of consistency strength, to be sure, the entire diagram does not vary much, since even $\KM+\CC+\DC$ at the top is strictly below $\ZFC+$ one inaccessible cardinal.